 Knowing the context in which the picture was taken provides the answer to the missing shadow.
 As noted in the mission reports and transcripts, and as recorded by the video footage of the mission, Young jumped vertically during the salute and Duke caught him in midair in the photograph.
 That’s why there’s no shadow at Young’s feet: the shadow is displaced downwards and to the viewer’s right, as occurs normally when someone is photographed during a vertical leap with a low sun angle.

-The uncropped scans of the photograph show that the astronaut does indeed cast a shadow in the lower right corner of the picture.
+An uncropped scan of the photograph (Figure 5.24-2) shows that the astronaut does indeed cast a shadow in the center right portion of the picture.

+Figure 5.24-2.
 Detail of photo AS16-113-18339.
-John Young’s shadow is displaced towards the bottom right corner because the picture was taken while he was jumping vertically.
+John Young’s shadow is displaced towards the right because the picture was taken while he was jumping vertically.